Fritz Vahrenholt: Biography

 Vahrenholt was born in Gelsenkirchen-Buer.
 He studied chemistry in Münster and started his professional career at the federal Umweltbundesamt (environmental protection agency) in Berlin and the Ministry for Environment of Hesse.
-From 1984 till 1990 he was in a leading role in Hamburg, first as Staatsrat for environment, 1990 to 1991 for the administral Senatskanzlei, and the Umweltsenator (senator for the environment) in Hamburg from 1991 to 1997.
+From 1984 till 1990 he was in a leading role in Hamburg, first as a Staatsrat (Councilor) for the Hamburg Department of the Environment.
+From 1990 to 1991 he led the Senatskanzlei (Hamburg Senate Chancellery).
+Then he was Umweltsenator (senator for the environment) in Hamburg from 1991 to 1997.

 In 1998 he entered the energy industry and until 2001 was on the Board of Deutsche Shell AG, a Shell subsidiary.
 In 2001 he moved to post of CEO of the wind turbine company REpower Systems AG and remained there until 2007.
 From February 2008 to June 2012 he was CEO of electric power company RWE subsidiary RWE Innogy and remains on the supervisory board.
 Vahrenholt has a doctorate in chemistry.
-In 1999 he was made a Honorary Professor of chemistry at the University of Hamburg.
+In 1999 he was made an Honorary Professor of chemistry at the University of Hamburg.

 2012 Vahrenholt was elected chair of Deutsche Wildtier Stiftung, a German foundation for the preservation of wildlife in Germany.
 In 2019, he was ejected with immediate effect from this function.

-Vahrenholt is chairman of the supervisory board of the largest european copper company aurubis.
+Vahrenholt is chairman of the supervisory board of the largest European copper company Aurubis.